-But, both the previous hypothyroid pharmaceutical medications and the new ones that women are now asking for, don’t actually heal hypothyroidism.
-Those medications alleviate symptoms of the condition… at least for a little while.
-Eventually, these ladies will need to start asking for new medications again, because they haven’t actually healed the condition.
+But, both the previous hypothyroid pharmaceutical medications and the new ones that women are now asking for, don’t heal hypothyroidism.
+Those medications may alleviate the symptoms of the condition… at least for a little while.
+Eventually, these ladies will start asking for another new medication again, because they haven’t actually healed their condition.

 So, it’s back to square one.

-Similar to heart disease and type II diabetes, it would be wise to look into diet and lifestyle and begin asking the questions that can get to the root cause of the disease to heal it, rather than succumb to taking medication, after medication, for the rest of your life.
+Similar to heart disease and type II diabetes, it would be wise to look into diet and lifestyle to get to the root cause of the disease to heal it, rather than taking medication, after medication, for the rest of your life.

 - Why is my thyroid gland not producing enough hormones to support my needs?

 - Am I getting the nutrients needed for the production of my thyroid hormones?